FAQ – Frequently asked questions about diving in Gozo

 We recommend using open-heel fins with boots due to the dive site entries.

-Since we are a warm-water destination, only a first stage regulator is required.
+Since we are a warm-water destination, only one first stage is required.
 However, if you prefer not to modify your regulator, tanks with dual valves are also available.

 What is included in the dive price?

-During the boat season (approximately mid-June to mid-October), we offer various boat trips and full-day tours, with or without lunch options.
+During the boating season (approx. mid-June to mid-October), we offer various trips and full-day tours with charter boats, with and without lunch.

 Which tanks are available?